-Electric SsangYong Korando E110: details, specs and on-sale date
+Electric SsangYong Korando: details, specs and on-sale date

-Provisionally known as the E110, the electric variant of the Korando was set to feature a 61.5kWh battery sourced from LG Chem.
-The company claimed a driving range of 261 miles for the car, although this figure was reached using the redundant NEDC test; real-world range should amount to around 200 miles under the newer WLTP procedure.
+Provisionally known as the E110, the electric Korando is set to feature a 61.5kWh battery supplied by LG Chem.
+The company claims a driving range of 261 miles for the car, although this figure was reached using the redundant NEDC test; real-world range should amount to around 200 miles under the newer WLTP test.

-The electric Korando was to get a single motor generating 188bhp, making it the most powerful model in the line-up.
-Performance figures hadn't been released yet, although SsangYong was promising "best-in-class" acceleration and a top speed in the region of 95mph from the E110.
+A single electric motor generating 188bhp will make this model the most powerful Korando in the line-up.
+Performance figures haven't been released yet, although SsangYong is promising "best-in-class" acceleration and a top speed in the region of 95mph from the E110.